Avalon Library & History Center Plan for Reopening

 1. Are programs and events still scheduled?

-All current Library and History Center programs are virtual.
-Please join us online.
+All current Library and History Center programs are virtual or outdoors.
 Check out our calendar of events for more information on programs and how to register.

 2. How do I use Zoom to attend Library programs?